lhuxcorona/Lhux/README.md

     ├── core                   # Base functions that any class can use ├── src                    # Source files for the root-level application project.
-    ├── tests                  # Contains all the tests for android and ios ├── visual_regression      # includes images used for test comparation ├── .env                   # Contains variables that are used to run the test on headspin ├── .gitignore             # Specifies intentionally untracked files that Git should ignore.
+    ├── tests                  # Contains all the tests for android and ios ├── visual_regression      # Includes images used for test comparation ├── .env                   # Environment variables that are used for local development ├── .gitignore             # Specifies intentionally untracked files that Git should ignore.
     ├── package-lock.json      # Provides version information for all packages installed into node_modules by the npm client ├── package.json           # Holds important information about the project.
     ├── tsconfig.json          # The base TypeScript configuration for projects in the workspaces └── README.md              # Introductory documentation for the application.

-##### apps > android > wdw-rc-dev-stage.apk

-APK file for Android

-##### apps > ios >

-TODO file for IOS

-##### config
+### config

-This directory contains all the configuration files where define desired capabilities for appium.
-Within this directory are the different configurations of the android and ios platforms as well as the configuration for headspin
+ Within this directory are the different configurations of the android and ios platforms as well as the configuration for headspin.

 ##### core